top of page

 Meets 1st Wednesday of the month - Oct thru May

-Our circle is a group of women who have mentored and indulged in gardening education for the betterment of the community and informed others of the beauty in gardening for fifty years.
-Our circle puts special emphasis to educational, charitable and social programs to enable us to mentor new members.
-This year is our fiftieth year anniversary and we're having our celebration at our annual meeting.
-We enjoy tours, luncheons with guest speakers and are an active circle.
-Circle business meetings begin at 9:30 a.m. preceded by a coffee hour, followed by our program starting at 11:00 a.m. and concluding before noon.
+Our circle is a group who have mentored and indulged in gardening education for the betterment of the community and shared with others the joy of gardening for fifty six years.
+Satin Leaf Circle put special emphasis to educational, environmental, charitable and social programs to enable us to mentor new members.

 Tabebuia Circle